 This section contains the goals and policies that will protect and improve the character and livability of our established neighborhoods and shape our new neighborhoods.
-All of the city's neighborhoods are envisioned as places where many features are available within a ten-minute walk.
+Neighborhoods are envisioned as places where many features are available within a ten-minute walk.
 A variety of housing types located along pleasant, pedestrian-oriented streets will provide quality living opportunities.
-Most housing will be singlefamily detached homes, but higher-density housing will be available near major streets and commercial areas to take advantage of transit, other services, and employment opportunities.
-Housing types and densities will be dispersed throughout the city to minimize social problems sometimes associated with isolating people of similar means and lifestyles.
+Most housing will be single-family detached homes, but higher-density housing will be available near major streets and commercial areas to take advantage of transit, other services, and employment opportunities.
+Housing types and densities will be dispersed throughout the city and urban growth area to minimize social problems sometimes associated with isolating people of similar means and lifestyles.